Invest in Renewable Energy

 - GRU initiates the installation of the NEM and REC meters.

-- GRU metering will perform set the new meters and perform an acceptance test.
+- GRU metering will set the new meters and perform an acceptance test.
 This step usually takes 2-3 business days.

 For additional information, please call our Energy & Business Services Department at 352-393-1460.